go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### enablelinksharing

-Enable sharing of lists via a link
+Enable sharing of project via a link

 Default: `true`